Gavin867/Office_Space_Directory/README.md

 ![License Icon](https://img.shields.io/badge/license-GPL3.0-informational.svg)

-"So if you could build an office directory using REACT, that would be greaaat."

-A react and state application to seart and sort results from an employee generator API.
+A react and state application to search and sort results from an employee generator API.

 ## Getting Started with Create React App